felixbuenemann/sidekiq-dejavu/README.md

 ## Known Bugs

+- Incompatible with sidekiq-unique-jobs (jobs don't get scheduled)
-It's currently possible to have multiple workers from the same schedule running in parallel and all re-scheduling themselves.
+- It's currently possible to have multiple workers from the same schedule running in parallel and all re-scheduling themselves.
 This is because jobs get re-scheduled if there is no existing schedule with the same name, but only the scheduled jobs queue is inspected.
 Depending on the intervals used it is possible that the job gets scheduled and run again before the other jobs can see the scheduled job, so they get re-scheduled as well.
-To avoid this bug don't schedule long running tasks at very short intervals or ensure uniqueness of running jobs using the sidekiq-unique-jobs gem.

 ## Installation